brice-v/brice-v.github.io/Instruction_Set.md

 ___```jmp_indx``` - Jump to value at Indexed value in memory___
   * Format: ```jmp [y + X]``` - Jump to value at y plus the value of indexed Accumulator X

+Note: It is possible that some of this has changed and it has been over a year since this was last looked at.
+It could be wrong.